-A damning new report by the National Indigenous Drug and Alcohol Committee (NIDAC) has revealed that Indigenous people are filling Australian prisons at alarmingly disproportionate rates.
+A damning new report by the National Indigenous Drug and Alcohol Committee (NIDAC) has revealed Indigenous people are filling Australian prisons at alarmingly disproportionate rates.
 Indigenous people are 13 times more likely to end up in prison than other Australians.
 Western Australia was the worst place for Indigenous people who were 21 times more likely to be in prison than non-Indigenous West Australians.
-In total, 31 percent of all Australian prisoners are Indigenous (despite making up just 2 percent of the population), and that figures rises to half of all juvenile offenders in detention.
-The report also noted that there are now three times more Indigenous women in prison since the supposedly ground-breaking 1991 Royal Commission into Aboriginal Deaths in Custody.
+In total, 31 percent of all Australian prisoners are Indigenous (despite making up just two percent of the population), and that figures rises to half of all juvenile offenders in detention.
+The report also noted there are three times more Indigenous women in prison since the supposedly ground-breaking 1991 Royal Commission into Aboriginal Deaths in Custody.
 It makes a mockery of that report’s recommendation that “imprisonment should be utilised only as a sanction of last resort”.

-The incarceration problem is partially caused by trauma and suffering that Indigenous people have experienced over generations.
-NIDAC says that Indigenous Australians in prison are themselves victims of substance abuse or violent crime and have the right to access appropriate treatment and rehabilitation to address these underlying issues.
+The incarceration problem is partially caused by trauma and suffering Indigenous people have experienced over generations.
+NIDAC says Indigenous Australians in prison are victims of substance abuse or violent crime and have the right to appropriate treatment and rehabilitation to address these underlying issues.
 The report says this problem will not be fixed unless there is a national program to tackle health inequalities in the prison system.
 NIDAC says health issues are usually made worse by incarceration.

 Prisoners are more likely to suffer serious mental health problems, as well as blood-borne virus (BBV) transmission, violence, sexual assault and isolation.
 People suffering from mental illness are often consigned to incarceration, rather than treatment, because of the lack of appropriate facilities.
-Meanwhile BBV transmission is caused by high risk behaviour such as injecting drug use, tattooing, physical violence, body piercing and unprotected sex.
+BBV transmission is caused by high risk behaviour such as injecting drug use, tattooing, physical violence, body piercing and unprotected sex.

 These were the lack of schooling, unemployment, financial stress, crowded living conditions, association with the stolen generation, remote location and drug and alcohol abuse.
-Alcohol in particular is the cause of 90 percent of all Aboriginal offences.
+Alcohol is the cause of 90 percent of all Aboriginal offences.
 (Photo by Pierre Pouliquin).

-The report offered a number of short and long term recommendations to solve the problem.
+The report offered short and long term recommendations to solve the problem.
 The short term items include education support, jail diversion programs, re-integration of offenders, health care performance indicators, health screening, health research, leadership forums and partnerships with Indigenous services.
-The longer term goals would be funding youth networks, Indigenous drugs and alcohol campaigns, collaborative management plans, best-practice Indigenous-specific programs, working partnerships with law enforcement agencies, rehabilitation centres, consistent national legal approach and employment health training strategies.
+The longer term goals are funding youth networks, Indigenous drugs and alcohol campaigns, collaborative management plans, best-practice Indigenous-specific programs, working partnerships with law enforcement agencies, rehabilitation centres, consistent national legal approach and employment health training strategies.